sensu/sensu-docs/content/sensu-go/6.6/api/core/mutators.md

 ---
 title: "core/v2/mutators"
-description: "Sensu core/v2/mutators API endpoints provides HTTP access to mutator data.
-This reference includes examples for returning lists of mutators, creating a Sensu mutator, and more.
+description: "Sensu core/v2/mutators API endpoints provide HTTP access to mutator data.
+This reference includes examples for retrieving lists of mutators, creating a Sensu mutator, and more.
 Read on for the full reference."
 core_api_title: "core/v2/mutators"
 type: "core_api"
 version: "6.6"